Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

+In experiments~\cite{Smet_1,Ganichev_1} it was demonstrated that the dependence of photoresponses $\Delta \sigma _\omega$ and $\Delta \varrho _\omega$ on the polarization helicity ``$\pm$'' is absent in ultra-high quality GaAs quantum well samples with low defect densities and very large experimental values of mobilities (see discussion in the main text).
+In previous Sections~5 and~6, we have shown that for purely hydrodynamic flows in narrow samples, $W \ll l_p$~(\ref{W}), the viscoelastic contribution dominates in the ac flow, the component $E_{1,y} ^{ext}$ of the external electric field is screened inside the sample, and the velocity $\mathbf{V}_1\, ||\, \mathbf{e}_x$ becomes independent of $E_{1,y} ^{ext}$ and the helicity of polarization.
+Thus within our theory photoresponses $ \Delta \sigma _\omega$ and $\Delta \varrho _\omega$ also are independent on the polarization helicity ``$\pm$''.

+We remind that for Ohmic flows in wide bulk samples the situation is totally different.
+In theory~\cite{Beltukov_Dyakonov} and other theories for disordered samples it is implied that the ac electric field acting on independent electrons in Ohmic samples is just the external radiation field~$\mathbf{E}_1(t)$.
+Unlike the current hydrodynamic model, the memory term due to extended collisions of electrons with localized defects in the equation for $\partial \mathbf{V}/\partial t$ contains not the mismatch of the deformation,~$\hat{\Delta } (\mathbf{r},t)$, but the mismatch of the electron position,~$\mathbf{r}_0(t)$, after one cyclotron rotation, $\boldsymbol{\Delta }(t) = \mathbf{r}_{0}(t)- \mathbf{r}_0(t-T)$.
+Such mismatch~$\boldsymbol{\Delta } \neq 0 $ arises due to the force $e\mathbf{E}_0 +e\mathbf{E}_1(t)$ from external electric fields, directly acting on electrons between their collisions with defects.
+Obviously, $\boldsymbol{\Delta }(t) $ and the resulting photoconductivity strongly depend on the helicity~$\pm$ of the polarization of~$\mathbf{E}_1(t )$~\cite{Beltukov_Dyakonov,rev_M}.

-As it was discussed in Section~2, the dependencies of $\Delta \sigma _\omega$ and $\Delta \varrho _\omega$ on the polarization sign are absent in our theory, as we consider the relatively narrow samples, $W \ll l_p$~(\ref{W}), for which the viscoelastic contribution dominates in the ac flow component and thus $\mathbf{V}_1\, ||\, \mathbf{e}_x$.
-Note that in the GaAs high-mobility quantum wells the macroscopic oval defects are often present~\cite{oval}, those can shape the flow and lead to the decrease of the actual width~$W$ of the flow from the sample width up to the mean distance between the oval defects $W_{eff} <W $~\cite{je_visc}.
-The dependence on the polarization sign can appear at sufficiently large sample, $ W \gtrsim l_p$, owing to the formation of a substantial plasmonic component in $V_1$ or at a sufficiently large strength of disorder when the main contribution to photoconductivity is related to the scattering of quasiparticles on disorder (see comments~\cite{f,f2} and discussion in Ref.~\cite{rev_M}).
+Thus, the independence of the photoresistance of the sign $\pm$ of circular polarization is a necessary (but not sufficient) evidence of the formation of a high-frequency hydrodynamic flow of a viscous electron fluid.
+The dependence on $\pm$ can appear in sufficiently wide samples, $ W \gtrsim l_p$, owing to the formation of a substantial plasmonic component in $V_1$, or at a sufficiently large strength of disorder when the main contribution to photoconductivity becomes related to the scattering of single quasiparticles on defects or sample edges.

-Figure~4S(C) shows that the magnetooscillations of photoresistance within our theory at $\epsilon = \omega /\omega _c >2 $ are regular (sinusoidal with damping) in relatively wide samples, $W \gg l_s$, $W \gtrsim L_s$, and become irregular (some oscillations have peculiar values of amplitudes) in the narrower samples whose widths are comparable with the transversal sound wavelength $l_s$: $W \sim l_s $, $W \ll L_s$.
-These irregularities are the manifestations of magnetosonic resonances~(\ref{res}), those are very smeared for the curves shown in panel~C because of not very large value of $\omega \tau_2$.
-At larger values of $\omega \tau_2$ the irregularities become sharper [see Fig.~2(b) in the main text].